 ► We test Performance Pack version too

-Well, the good news is that in terms of character and feel, the new car is brilliantly familiar, while the outer envelope of its abilities has been further stretched with the inclusion of some trick suspension and the option of a limited slip diff.
+We took the plucky Fiesta through some tight and windy roads around Goodwood, and found that the the outer envelope of its abilities has been further stretched with the inclusion of some trick suspension and the option of a limited slip diff.
 If you loved the old ST, you’ll love the new one even more.

 We've now driven the new Ford Fiesta ST with, and without, the Performance Pack.
 Click here to read more about the regular Fiesta ST without the PP.

 Before we race ahead, can we have a bit of ST history?

 The ST badge was first used on a Fiesta in 2004 for a mildly warmed version of the sixth generation car.
 It was powered by a 150bhp 2.0-litre engine and while it had some nice stripes it was largely forgettable.
 Then in 2012 a new ST was announced, based on the Mk 7 Fiesta, powered by a 1.6 turbo engine that put out 178bhp with an ‘overboost’ function that could deliver 197bhp in short bursts.

 No-one had particularly high expectations of this car until we drove it: it proved to be ‘an absolute blast,’ as we said in our five-star review in 2013 – a car to ‘plaster a smile all over your face’.
 Towards the end of its lifecycle Ford raised the bar again with the ST200, which offered 197bhp and something like 230bhp on overboost.
 It too got rave reviews, and it’s this car that the 2018 ST has to beat.